naisepaul/ManCrazeShoes/README.md

 6. OrderLineItem This model is connected to the Order and Product as a ForeignKey.
 It is created for each item in the order
 7. ProductVariant: This model is connected with shoe size and stock for each size.
+8. Wishlist: This model stores the products to a wishlist for authenticated users.
+It is connected to UserProfile as a ForeignKeyand Products models as a manytomanyfield

 ### Fonts